KELLY SAMANTHA

 Location: 870 Av.
 De Salaberry Local 111, Québec, QC G1R 2T9

 Metro is your typical big box grocery store.
-There are a few locations around the city, and while I wouldn’t make a beeline for one, there is a tiny selection of organics if you look hard enough, and some specialty meats like frozen bison, organic chicken, duck confit, sausages, and Icelandic cod liver.
-Very few to no meat products are certified organic, pasture raised, and wild caught (without nasty ingredients like nitrates, preservatives and industrial canola oil), but plain meat and seafood is available if you’re desperate for nutrients.
+There are multiple locations around the city, and while I wouldn’t make a beeline for one, there’s a tiny selection of organics if you look hard enough, and some specialty meats like frozen bison, organic chicken, duck confit, sausages, and Icelandic cod liver.
+Very few to no meat products are certified organic, pasture raised, and wild caught (and without nasty ingredients like nitrates, preservatives and industrial canola/vegetab oil), but plain meat and seafood is available if you’re desperate for nutrients.
 Metro offers a decent delivery service with more of a selection than the store I visited, in which you can type “biologique” or “organic” in the search bar, and go wild with an organic home delivery.
 Multiple locations, delivery orders can be done online.

 IGA is another typical mainstream grocery store.
 If you grew up in the 90s in Ontario, you may remember this big chain store everywhere, but these days it seems to exist mostly in Québec.
 I found there to be a much better organic selection than at the Metro I went to.
 IGA also does a delivery service called Voila, which I’ve found to be pretty reliable for regular organic home deliveries in my apartment.
 Multiple locations.
 Delivery orders can be done online.